SENIOR PORTRAITS · COMPLETE GUIDE

 Location is where senior portraits on the South Shore go from ordinary to genuinely memorable.
 I've shot across every corner of this region, and there is no shortage of spectacular settings — the challenge is matching the right location to the right senior and the right light.
 Here is how I think about the major categories.

+Beach senior portrait sessions on the South Shore are a category of their own — see the dedicated guide to senior portraits at the beach for the full breakdown of locations, timing, and what to wear.
 Beaches.
 The South Shore coastline is one of its greatest assets for portrait photography.
 Nantasket Beach in Hull is wide, long, and faces west — making it one of the best golden hour beaches in the region, with dramatic sky reflections as the sun drops.
 Duxbury Beach is long and narrow with a more wild, remote feel — perfect for seniors who want open sky and wind-in-hair energy without a crowded boardwalk.
 Humarock in Marshfield sits at the mouth of the North River and has a particular quality I love — the narrow strip of barrier beach between the river and the ocean creates unique perspective and layered backgrounds.
 Rexhame Beach in Marshfield is quieter and less trafficked than some of the bigger beaches, which is a real advantage for portrait sessions that need a little breathing room.
 Sand Hills in Scituate is beloved by locals and delivers classic South Shore coastal character — rocky sections mixing with sandy stretches, with the lighthouse visible in the distance on clear days.
 See the full breakdown in the beach senior portraits on the South Shore guide.

 Lighthouses and coastal landmarks.
 Scituate Lighthouse is one of my most-requested South Shore locations — the classic New England lighthouse form, weathered stone, and dramatic rocky shoreline create a backdrop that is impossible to replicate anywhere else.
 It reads as unmistakably South Shore Massachusetts.
 I have a dedicated guide to senior portraits at Scituate Lighthouse if that's calling to you.
 Minot Light as seen from the Cohasset coastline gives you one of the most dramatic oceanic backdrops on the entire South Shore — a lighthouse standing in open water, visible from the rocky Cohasset shore.
 The Plymouth waterfront, with its historic character and harbor views, is excellent for seniors who want something with more historical depth and a slightly more architectural feel.
 More on that in the Plymouth senior portrait locations guide.